-Incidents could affect communities we work with and colleagues in WWF and partner organisations.
+Incidents could affect individuals, communities we work with and colleagues in WWF and partner organisations.

 - A robust Environmental and Social Safeguarding Framework across the WWF network, including a safeguards screening tool, a tiered mechanism for communities to raise complaints and grievances, and a global response protocol for escalating serious complaints.
 Mandatory training has been rolled out to all WWF staff and trustees.
-A global safeguards unit is responsible for implementing and maintaining the safeguards framework. - A WWF network Conservation Quality Committee (CQC), with representation from WWF-UK, reviews and signs off on high-risk projects and landscape safeguards plans. - WWF-UK has a Safeguarding Committee with a safeguarding director and designated child safeguarding officer who are responsible for oversight of WWF-UK's safeguarding framework.
-WWF-UK's child and vulnerable adult safeguarding policies and processes have been updated and the governance framework strengthened.
+A global safeguards unit is responsible for implementing and maintaining the safeguards framework. - A WWF network Conservation Quality Committee (CQC), with representation from WWF-UK, reviews and signs off on high-risk projects and landscape safeguards plans. - WWF-UK has a Safeguarding Committee formed of a safeguarding director and two designated safeguarding leads, who are responsible for oversight of WWF-UK's safeguarding framework, which includes safeguarding policies and processes for children and vulnerable adults.
+This committee is responsible to a member of the WWF Executive Group.
 There are two trustees with safeguarding experience on the board and a Lead Safeguarding Trustee has been appointed.
 For the conservation projects WWF-UK supports, safeguarding assessments are undertaken to ensure the views of local people are reflected in project planning, implementation and monitoring.